gulp-cookery/gulp-chef/README.md

     build: [clean, { parallel: ['scripts', 'styles'] }] };
 ```
-Note in this example, since `clean` was never defined in configuration, it is never exposed, i.e., can't be run in CLI.
+Note in this example, since `clean` was never defined in configuration, it is never exposed, i.e., can't run in CLI.
 The other thing to note is that even plain functions are called in the `{ gulp, config, upstream }` context.

 You can use `task` property to specify the plain/inline functions, so referencing tasks can have their own configurations too.
 ``` javascript